 Specific epithet comes from the words melano meaning black and carpa meaning fruit in reference to the ripe fruits of this shrub.

 The common name of chokeberry is in reference to the tart and bitter taste of the fruits which are technically edible but so astringent as to cause choking in most of those who try.
 Fruits are sometimes used to make tasty jams and jellies.

 No serious insect or disease problems.
-Some susceptibility to leaf spot and blight.
+Some susceptibility to leaf spots and twig/fruit blight.